Whe3333/Whe3333/README.md

 - 👋 Hi, I’m @Whe3333
 - 👀 I’m interested in igloos.
-- 🌱 I’m currently learning how to center a /<div/>.
+- 🌱 I’m currently learning how to center a div.
 - 💞️ I’m looking to collaborate on anything but front-end.
 CSS is tedious man.
 - 📫 How to reach me?
 Go to Antarctica or call me or something idk.